PhD Research · Keele University & UHNM NHS Trust

 The App

-Designed for the ward.
+Clinical guidelines, rebuilt for the ward.

 Medical Guidelines

-Filter Guidelines by Name or Section...
+Filter guidelines by name or section...

 Fluids and Electrolytes